valkey-io/valkey-swift/Sources/Valkey/Documentation.docc/index.md

 ### Setup

-Before you start you need to setup a connection pool.
-This requires a background process to manage it.
+``ValkeyClient`` and ``ValkeyClusterClient`` use a connection pool that requires a background root task to run all the maintenance work required to establish connections and maintain the cluster state.
 You can either run it using a Task group

 ```swift
 let valkeyClient = ValkeyClient(.hostname("localhost", port: 6379), logger: logger)